 - If a new drug came out that cured cancer for 99% of people but killed the other 1%, do you think it should be released to the public? (hypothetical; involves science ethics)

 Take sufficient time for discussion after your student has explored questions and tasks.
 Your student should tell what they think something means or why it happens, what strategy might be used to approach a task and why, whether their solution method seems to be working (and why) while they are implementing it, and whether they think their conclusions for a task are reasonable and why.
 For example, have your student tell why or why not for decisions such as letter I above.
 They should be expected to explain and defend their thinking and conclusions and respond to questions posed about them.
 They should try to tell why they think something works.
 For example, if you take one number off the largest of three consecutive numbers and add it to the smallest, you have three identical numbers.
 This is why you can multiply the middle of three consecutive numbers by three to find their total.
 For the most part, your student should explain ideas, orally and/or in writing, rather than hearing someone else explain them to them.
 However, it is appropriate for parents who are knowledgeable about particular STEM content to explain and show it to students to some degree while engaging them in thinking about the material.

 Struggle and Support

 Be sure tasks given are developmentally appropriate, meaning neither too easy nor too hard.
-For example, a younger child might be asked to think about ways to add two numbers less than ten that are two numbers apart, such as 6 and 8 or 3 and 5, for which she might determine that she can use doubles to find the answer.
+For example, a younger child might be asked to think about ways to add two numbers less than ten that are two numbers apart, such as 6 and 8 or 3 and 5, for which they might determine that they can use doubles to find the answer.
 (Examples: take 2 off of one number, add the doubles, and then add the 2 back on; double the numbers and subtract 2; double the number between the two.)
 As a science example, a younger child might be asked to consider why ice is bigger than the amount of water it came from or why pancakes are round.